 What Happens During Gum Contouring?

 There are two main ways of removing excess gum from your mouth.
-The first is to remove it with a scalpel under local anaesthetic.
+The first is to remove it with a scalpel under a local anesthetic.
 The technique is effective and long-lasting, and you rarely need to return to the dentist for a second surgery.

 The second technique is to use lasers.
 The dentist fires a laser at the section of excessive or protruding gum, killing the cells and the surface, and causing them to die back over time.